UniHomes guide to

 2Wholesome green spaces

-Williamson Park is a free favourite for any student wanting a picnic (after climbing the hill to get to it, of course!), while Lancaster Canal offers a pleasant stroll (and many duck sightings) and the stunning Forest of Bowland isn’t too far away.
+Williamson Park is a free favourite for anyone wanting a picnic (after climbing the hill to get to it, of course!), while Lancaster Canal offers a pleasant stroll (and many duck sightings) and the stunning Forest of Bowland isn’t too far away.
 Plus, at Lancaster, you’re only a half-hour drive away from the Lake District - you can’t get much better than that!

 -